Ucnt/aws-s3-downloader/README.md

 # Purpose
 Provide a command line ability to download some, or all, of the public/authorized users files in an AWS S3 bucket as well as all of the XML that lists its contents, whether the key is public or not.

+# Requirements
+Python3 - Thanks to dreamflasher (https://github.com/dreamflasher) for migrating from Python2 to 3!

 # Reason
 As I was going through, looking for public AWS S3 buckets that contained PII, I realized that I wanted to be able to download the XML and a subset of data to show companies what data they had exposed.
 I didn't want to do this manually and I wanted to be able to have ALL of the XML (AWS paginates S3 content per 1k keys).